-Bold enough to stand up to the stumps (Wisden mentioned that he actually “enjoyed” doing so) against the quick bowlers (which, of course, was not a common phenomenon in India in the 1970s), Krishnamurthy was more tidy and efficient than elegant and flamboyant.
+Bold enough to stand up to the stumps (Wisden mentioned that he actually “enjoyed” doing so) against the quick bowlers (not a common breed in India in the 1970s), Krishnamurthy was more tidy and efficient than elegant and flamboyant.

 Unfortunately, his career coincided with those of Farokh Engineer and Syed Kirmani, which meant that competition was always going to be stiff.
 He was not as belligerent with the bat as Engineer, and neither did could he hone his skills by getting to keep wickets to spin giants like EAS Prasanna and Bhagwat Chandrasekhar at domestic level.